-Chronic pain has been increasingly recognized as a biopsychosocial condition, and many clinicians find that comprehensive interdisciplinary management is preferred over medication only.3 Recent studies strongly support a biopsychosocial basis to all pain, even pediatric chronic pain; the subjective experience of chronic pain is believed to result from interactions between multiple contributors, including nociceptive, affective, sociocultural, behavioral, and cognitive.4 The development and persistence of chronic pain involves long-term changes in multiple integrated peripheral, spinal, and brain regions interacting in a complex way to shape the individual’s experience.4 It is not a purely physical or psychological phenomenon.4
+Research suggests that the complex medical needs of chronic pain patients may not be wholly met by a prescription for opioids or an NSAID alternative.1,2 Chronic pain has been increasingly recognized as a biopsychosocial condition, and many clinicians find that a personalized multimodal interdisciplinary treatment approach is preferred over medication only.3,4 Studies strongly support a biopsychosocial basis to all pain, even pediatric chronic pain; the subjective experience of chronic pain is believed to result from interactions between multiple contributors, including nociceptive, affective, sociocultural, behavioral, and cognitive.4,5

-While there is support for the application of biopsychosocial perspectives in the treatment of chronic pain cases, such perspectives are often overlooked due to either inadequate training or attitudes favoring a biomedical approach.5 In one survey, both established general practitioners and medical students were shown to account for some psychosocial factors when making clinical judgments regarding chronic pain cases; however, they reported not being likely to apply these in real-world, clinical settings due to numerous factors, including available time with patients.5
+While there is support for the application of biopsychosocial perspectives in the treatment of chronic pain cases, such perspectives may be overlooked due to either inadequate training or attitudes favoring a biomedical approach.6 In one survey, both established general practitioners and medical students were shown to account for some psychosocial factors when making clinical judgments regarding chronic pain cases; however, they reported not being likely to apply these in real-world, clinical settings due to numerous factors, including available time with patients.6

-Yet spending time with a pain patient during the “interview” period has been called the cornerstone of the physical examination, diagnosis, plan of care, prognosis, and overall efficacy of the therapeutic experience.6 Pain researchers suggest that a patient interview is far more than just collecting information.6 That initial meeting is a critical component to establishing an alliance with a patient.6
+Yet spending time with a pain patient during the “interview” period has been called the cornerstone of the physical examination, diagnosis, plan of care, prognosis, and overall efficacy of the therapeutic experience.7 Pain researchers suggest that a patient interview is far more than just collecting information.7 That initial meeting is a critical component to establishing an alliance with a patient.7

-Functional Medicine clinician Henri Roca, MD, understands that health behaviors are born within family, community, and social systems.
-“Everything that has ever happened to you, every choice you have ever made brings you to the health you have today,” Dr. Roca tells his patients.
-“Each choice you make today creates the foundation upon which you can build the health you desire.”
+Functional medicine clinician Henri Roca, MD, understands that health behaviors are born within family, community, and social systems.
+He tells his patients that everything that has ever happened to them brings them to the health they have today and that each choice they make today creates the foundation upon which they can build the health they desire.

 - Dwyer CP, McKenna-Plumley PE, Durand H, et al. Factors influencing the application of a biopsychosocial perspective in clinical judgement of chronic pain: interactive management with medical students.
 Pain Physician.
 2017;20(6):E951-E960.